-You website settings are where you can edit the overall controls to your website.
-From this area you can configure the default settings for your site, edit your footer, add in header and background images, and set up a custom domain.
+You website settings are where you can edit the overall controls for your website.
+From this area you can configure the default settings, edit your footer, add header and background images, and set up a custom domain.

 - Site-wide settings

 Under Website > Site settings > Basic you can configure the fundamental settings of your website.
 Take a moment to learn about what settings can affect your website and how this changes the experience of your users.

 Your website will default to have the Organization name you entered in install.
 Change your website name by entering a name in the “Name” text box.
 You may also enter a longer version of the name in the “Long name” text box.